Tisawesomeness/Minecord/CONTRIBUTING.md

 # Translation

-Instructions are in the `#translation` channel in the support server.
+Current instructions are in the `#translation` channel in the support server.